 What to do if you witness or are the object of unacceptable behavior?

-If you are involved in unacceptable behavior, you witness another person with this behavior or have other concerns, please report it to the organization as soon as possible.
-To do this, contact any person in the organization in the chat that they will enable, report it on our social networks (Mastodon y Twitter) or notify by the Matrix/Telegram group.
+If you are involved in unacceptable behavior, you witness another person with this behavior or have other concerns, please report it to organize the event as soon as possible.

 Remember: The esLibre team will be available to assist anyone participating in the congress as local safety contacts or to offer any kind of assistance to those who experience unacceptable behavior.